MarisolJC/Astrometry_meets_PTAs/README.md

 * :file_folder: **Plots** has a notebook to show the behavior of the ORFs with respect to the angles between pairs of stars or between stars and pulsars.

-## Forecast
+## Astrometry forecast

-* You will find a notebook in :file_folder: **Forecast** to get the predictions for the magnitude of the SGWB energy density with the results in section 3.1 of the paper mentioned.
+* You will find a notebook in :file_folder: **Astrometry_Forecast** to get the predictions for the magnitude of the SGWB energy density with the results in section 3.1 of the paper mentioned.

 ## Fisher forecasts for PTA and Astrometry synergy